Inflation fears drive Warsaw's hawkish monetary stance | DW | 11.10.2021

 Rising inflation suggests economic recovery is going well in the EU's east.
 But as Poland joins its neighbors in tightening monetary policy to stem further rises, is this the start of an era of higher borrowing costs?

-Poland has joined central banks in the Czech Republic, Hungary and Romania in raising interest rates

-Raise interest rates to curb inflation or keep them low and risk higher inflation, but maintain fragile growth: That is the question for bankers and politicians in Central and Eastern Europe (CEE) as the economic impact of the pandemic wears off.
-Richer countries further west face the same dilemma, but have largely avoided it thus far.
+Raise interest rates to curb inflation or keep them low and risk higher inflation, but maintain fragile growth: That is the dilemma for bankers and politicians in central and eastern Europe as the economic impact of the pandemic wears off.
+Richer countries further west face the same issue, but have largely avoided it thus far.

-But that changed last week when the NBP joined central banks in the Czech Republic, Hungary and Romania in raising interest rates, for the first time in 9 years, from 0.10% to 0.50%.
+But last week the NBP joined central banks in the Czech Republic, Hungary and Romania in raising interest rates, for the first time in nine years, from 0.10% to 0.50%.
 The Czech and Hungarian central banks started their own tightening cycles in June, while Romania raised rates a day before Poland.
-The Czech National Bank (CNB) raised its main interest rate by 75 basis points, its biggest hike since 1997, and said more rate rises would follow.
+The Czech National Bank raised its main interest rate by 75 basis points, its biggest hike since 1997, and said more rate hikes would follow.

-Consumer prices grew considerably in countries where the economic rebound was faster between the third quarter of 2020 and the second quarter of 2021, S&P Global Ratings' lead economist.
-Tatiana Lysenko, told Reuters.
-She marked out Poland, Hungary, Russia and Brazil.
+Consumer prices grew considerably in countries where the pandemic-related economic rebound has happened quickly between the third quarter of 2020 and the second quarter of 2021, S&P Global Ratings' lead economist, Tatiana Lysenko, told Reuters.
+She pointed to Poland, Hungary, Russia and Brazil.

-Central Europe is facing some of the highest inflation rates in the EU.
-Poland's inflation hit a 20-year high of 5.8% in September, above the central bank's target range of 2.5% plus or minus one percentage point.
-The central bank’s inflation outlook, published in July, is 3.8%-4.4% in 2021.
+Central Europe is facing some of the highest inflation rates in the European Union.
+Poland's inflation hit a 20-year high of 5.8% in September, which is above the central bank's target range of 2.5% plus or minus 1 percentage point.
+The NBP's inflation outlook, published in July, is 3.8% to 4.4% in 2021.

-"What the bank underestimated was the increase in energy prices due to a 12.4% rise in natural gas prices for households," ING bank said in a statement.
-Benchmark European gas prices have risen by over 300% this year.
-Energy and utilities make up a large share of CEE countries’ inflation baskets and their electricity supplies are more exposed to carbon-intensive sources, i.e. coal.
+"What the bank underestimated was the increase in energy prices due to a 12.4% rise in natural gas prices for households," Netherlands-based ING bank said in a statement to DW.
+Benchmark European gas prices have risen by more than 300% this year.
+Energy and utilities make up a large share of central and eastern European countries' inflation baskets and their electricity supplies are more exposed to carbon-intensive sources such as coal.

-The rise in inflation was also due to global supply delays and increasingly from rising domestic demand and tight labor markets, the bank said.
-Global food prices are also near their highest level in a decade, according to a key UN index.
+The rise in inflation was also due to global supply delays — and increasingly, from rising domestic demand and tight labor markets, ING told DW.
+Global food prices are also near their highest levels in a decade, according to a key United Nations index.

-"The rise in global prices for both energy and agricultural commodities seen in recent months may still increase price growth in the coming quarters," the central bank’s statement said.
+"The rise in global prices for both energy and agricultural commodities seen in recent months may still increase price pressures in the coming quarters," ING added.

-The Office for Investment and Economic Cycles (BIEC), a Polish economic think tank, said there were no signs of inflationary pressure dropping off in the near term.
+The Office for Investment and Economic Cycles (BIEC), a Polish economic think tank, believes that there are no signs of inflationary pressure dropping off in the near term.

 "Since the beginning of the year, in every monthly study, almost 90% of polled households believe that in the coming months prices will rise, of which one-third assert that they will rise faster than to date," said the BIEC in a report.

-The report added that inflationary expectations among industrial sector management are now at their highest level since 2004 and 20% more companies plan to increase prices in the near term rather than cut them.
+The report added that inflationary expectations among managers in the industrial sector are now at their highest level since 2004, and that 20% more companies plan to increase prices in the near term rather than to cut them.

-The bank will review new inflation and GDP projections at a sitting in November, which will be vital for the course of Poland’s monetary policy.
+The NBP will review new inflation and GDP projections at a meeting in November, which will be vital for the course of Poland's monetary policy.

-The bank had said a move away from loose monetary policy could happen as soon as Poland’s post-pandemic economic recovery was sustainable.
-In March 2020, the Monetary Policy Council (RPP) of the NBP cut the mandatory reserve rate from 3.50% to 0.50%, and GDP fell 2.7% in 2020, picking up again to over 5% growth this year.
+The central bank indicated that a move away from loose monetary policy could happen as soon as Poland's post-pandemic economic recovery was sustainable.
+In March 2020, the NBP cut the mandatory reserve rate from 3.50% to 0.50%, and GDP fell 2.7% in 2020.
+But it picked up again to more than 5% growth this year.

 According to analysts, this may not be the end of the rate hikes.